Last updated December 12, 2018.

 - Should I Worry About My hCG Levels During Pregnancy?

 What is hCG and What Does it Do?

-First off, it’s important to understand how pregnancy tests work and what they measure.
+So what are hCG levels and why is it so important to my pregnancy anyway?
+First off, it’s important to understand how pregnancy tests work and how they measure hCG levels in the body.
 When you take a pregnancy test, either by blood or urine, it either measures how much hCG is present or whether hCG is present at all.
 False positives are pretty rare, so elevated hCG levels are a good bet for pregnancy, with some exception.